NextronSystems/thor-manual/usage/custom-signatures.rst

 Yara provides a lot of functionality but lacks some mayor attributes that are required to describe an indicator of compromise (IOC) defined in other standards as i.e. OpenIOC entirely.
-Yara’s signature description aims to detect any kind of string or byte code within a file but is not able to match on meta data attributes like file names, file path, extensions and so on.
+Yara's signature description aims to detect any kind of string or byte code within a file but is not able to match on meta data attributes like file names, file path, extensions and so on.